 How does the CARES Act impact my company’s qualified retirement plan, such as a 401(k) or 403(b) plan?

 The CARES Act provides for a special “coronavirus-related distribution” not subject to the 10% early withdrawal penalty.
-Repayment of the distribution can be made over a three-year period without regard to the typical plan contribution limits.
-It is also includable in taxable income over a three-year period to the extent not repaid.
+Repayment of the distribution can be made over three years without regard to the typical plan contribution limits.
+It is also includable in taxable income over three years to the extent not repaid.
 Such distributions generally may not exceed $100,000 in total for an individual.
 A coronavirus-related distribution means a distribution made on or after Jan.
 1, 2020, and before Dec.
 31, 2020, to an individual:

 - Who contracts COVID-19